DS200-SP2024-Hunter/Lab08-DueMar20/README.md

 https://raw.githubusercontent.com/DS200-SP2024-Hunter/Lab08-DueMar20/main/FiveKResults.csv
 ```

-## To edit below.
-Idea:  Ask for both an A/B randomization test and a bootstrap confidence interval

-**OLD Objective**:  Modify the code in [Section 13.2](https://inferentialthinking.com/chapters/13/2/Bootstrap.html)
-so that it loads the dataset represented by the `http://personal.psu.edu/drh20/200DS/assets/data/FiveKResults.csv`
-file as a `Table` object and implement bootstrapping to obtain a confidence interval for the
-population parameter (&mu;<sub>F</sub> – &mu;<sub>M</sub>), the difference between mean 5 kilometer road race finishing time for females and mean finishing time for males.
-(NB:  In the original data, each runner identified as either F for female or M for male at the time of race registration.)

 **Your assignment** is as follows:

-1. Load the Jupyter notebook for [Section 13.2](https://inferentialthinking.com/chapters/13/2/Bootstrap.html) of the textbook from GitHub as you've done in the past.
-You might want to change the `path_data` object so that it points to the URL where the dataset can be found:  `http://personal.psu.edu/drh20/200DS/assets/data/`

-2. Read the dataset from the `FiveKResults.csv` file as a `Table` object and give it a name like `fiveK`.
-For this purpose, use the `read_table` method as in the first code block of Section 13.2.1.
+1. Load the dataset (the URL is given above) into python.
+Give it a name like `fiveK`.

+2. Perform an A/B test of the null hypothesis that the hypothetical average male time in this race equals the hypothetical average female time in this race, among all 5K runners.
+For this purpose, you can either use the `difference_of_means` function as in [Section 12.1](https://inferentialthinking.com/chapters/12/1/AB_Testing.html) or you can adapt this idea to pandas.

+3. Plot the histogram of mean differences that you obtain by simulation under the null hypothesis of no mean difference.
+Compare this histogram to the value observed in the sample, calculate a p-value, and comment on what this p-value tells you in this case about whether we should reject the null hypothesis.

-3. Just as in Section 13.2.6, it will be possible to use the `sample()` method with no arguments to accomplish the bootstrapping.
+4. Construct a confidence interval for the true mean difference (male mean minus female mean) using bootstrapping.
+Just as in [Section 13.2](https://inferentialthinking.com/chapters/13/2/Bootstrap.html), it will be possible to use the `sample()` method with no arguments to accomplish the bootstrapping.
 However, there is a subtle point in this case:  We should make sure that each bootstrap sample has the same number of females as the original, since we're finding the difference of two sample means (one female, one male) and the sample sizes are important in determining the behavior of sample means.
 Therefore, you'll want to create two separate Tables, one for females and one for males.
-You can use code such as this:
+If you're using the `datascience` package, You can use code such as this:
 ```
 fiveK_Male = fiveK.where('Identifies As Female', False)
 fiveK_Female = fiveK.where('Identifies As Female', True)
 ```

-4. In the pdf file you turn in, include python code that reveals how many cases there are in both the female and the male Tables.
+Make sure that the pdf file you turn in includes how many cases there are in both the female and the male Tables.

 5. Rewrite the function `one_bootstrap_median` in Section 13.2.6. so that it selects one bootstrap sample for females, another for males, then returns the difference of the two mean finishing times.
-Here is code that accomplishes this:
+Here is code that accomplishes this if you're using the `datascience` package:
 ```
 def one_bootstrap_mean_difference():
     resampled_Females = fiveK_Female.sample()